Thailand's late king also artist, jazz musician, inventor

 BANGKOK (AP) — Aside from his kingly duties — and they were immense — Thailand’s late King Bhumibol Adulyadej took time during his 70-year reign to compose music (and jam with some of the world’s jazz legends), build sailing craft (and win an international yachting race), paint surrealistic oils and have some 20 patents registered for an assortment of inventions.

-Here’s a look at the many avocations pursued by Bhumibol, who died last week at the age of 88:
+Here’s a look at the many pursuits of Bhumibol, who died last week at the age of 88:

 MUSICIAN